lbryio/lbry.com/content/faq/startup-troubleshooting.md

 - Port 3333 - LBRY daemon runs and shares data on port 3333 (TCP) by default.
 Often times, this port can be already in use to due to mining software or other applications/services.
 - Port 4444 - LBRY daemon utilizes port 4444 to stream and download data from the LBRY network.
 - Port 50001 - LBRY wallet connections happen over port 50001.
 LBRY may fail to start if this port is blocked by a firewall or network rules.
+- Port 5567 - LBRY rehosts content on this port.
+If it's blocked, you will only be able to download from the P2P network.

 ## This is my first time running LBRY, and it won't start
 - If don't see the LBRY app starting up at all on Windows, run LBRY.exe with CMD (command prompt) to further debug the problem.
 Navigate to the installation path e.g. `C:\Program Files\LBRY` for x64 and `C:\Program Files (x86)\LBRY` for x86, type `LBRY.exe` and hit enter for the app to launch.
 This will show any errors the app has starting up.
 The most common issue [is related to incorrect Windows environment variables](https://superuser.com/questions/1178674/wmic-is-not-recognized-as-an-internal-or-external-command-operable-program-or/1178758).